Delicious Mixed Fruit Smoothie Recipe With Frozen Fruit

 How to Make a Mixed Fruit Smoothie

 Pack in those essential vitamins, minerals and nutrients with a delicious homemade smoothie that's ready in in less than 30 seconds.
 Seriously: 30 seconds.
-Here's how: pull apart a banana using your hands and add to beaker/cup (3 seconds); add handful of frozen berries (3 seconds); top up with apple juice (3 seconds); attach lid and blend for 20 seconds.
-Et voila - there you have it.
+Here's how: pull apart a banana using your hands and add to beaker/cup (3 seconds); add a handful of frozen berries (3 seconds); top up with apple juice (3 seconds); attach the lid and blend for 20 seconds.
+Et voila—there you have it.
 A delicious fruit smoothie to enjoy at your leisure.

 If you've never made a fruit smoothie before or you are just looking for easy fruit smoothie recipes, then let me show you how to make a one that is healthy, easy, and quick.
 This is a very simple recipe where mixed berries are the main flavor.
 I wouldn't go so far as to call it a mixed berry smoothie as there are other fruits included in the recipe too.

 Smoothies are really easy to make and will give you several helpings of fruit in one delicious drink.
 I used to make mine for breakfast but I now find I get more benefit when I make them at around lunchtime or even late afternoon.
 The vitamins and nutrients give me a real boost just when I'm starting to need it.
 Much better than sugary snacks or coffee.